ssomenzi/fast/README.md

 >:warning: If you clone this repo in a folder with a different name you need to fix the browserSync proxy defined in the `webpack.mix.js` file.

+- Clone the repo `git clone git@github.com:ssomenzi/fast.git`

+- Run `composer install`.

+- Create your .env file duplicating the .env.example file.

+- Set your db credential in the .env file.

+- Run `php artisan key:generate`

-Set your db credential in the .env file, run `php artisan migrate`, run `npm run dev` and (yes two times) `npm run watch` and you're ready to go... and to go pretty fast.
+- Run `php artisan migrate`, run `npm run watch` and you're ready to go... and to go pretty fast.

 ## What this repo does